Teradata/stacki-wiki/Frontend-Installation.md

 1. CD/DVD Device
 2. Hard Disk

-In the simplest configuration Stacki assume a single network for all servers.
+In the simplest configuration, Stacki assumes a single network for all servers.
 Stacki refers to the single network as the _private_ network, and often this will be an isolated network.